Juliette Atkinson: Biography

 Atkinson was the daughter of a Brooklyn, New York physician.
-She won five U.S. Championships doubles titles in a row with three different partners.
-Both natives of Maplewood, New Jersey, she and her sister Kathleen Atkinson partnered to win the last two titles.
+She won three U.S. Women's singles, seven U.S. Women's doubles and three U.S. Mixed doubles titles.

+Both natives of Maplewood, New Jersey, she and her sister Kathleen Atkinson partnered to win two women's doubles titles.
 Also the sisters twice faced each other in the semifinals of the singles competition.
 She won three mixed doubles titles with Edwin P. Fischer.